Nutlope/notesGPT/README.md

 - [ ] Action items: Make it so that folks can only mark tasks done through the checkbox + add a toast to make it more obvious that a task has been marked done
 - [ ] Make sure you can cross out action items from the recording screen as well
 - [ ] Make full README with tech + architecture diagram
+- [ ] Add technologies used in the footer
+- [ ] Write up "the convex way
 - [ ] Add "how it works" section to landing page

 ## Future tasks